z4kn4fein/stashbox-extensions-dependencyinjection/README.md

   var services = new ServiceCollection();
   services.ComposeBy<CompositionRoot>();

-  // or let Stashbox find all composition roots in an assembly. services.ComposeAssembly(typeof(CompositionRoot).Assembly);
+  // Or let Stashbox find all composition roots in an assembly. services.ComposeAssembly(typeof(CompositionRoot).Assembly);
   ```